Stalybridge: Churches

 St George's is the parish church on the Lancashire side of the river in the Diocese of Manchester.
 It is known as New St George's and its foundation stone was laid on 24 June 1840.

-On the Cheshire side, the parish church of Holy Trinity and Christ Church, Diocese of Chester, is situated in the town centre on Trinity Street, beside the former market hall.
-The foundation stone of the parish church of St Paul's, Staley was laid by Stapleton Stapleton-Cotton, 1st Viscount Combermere on 2 February 1838.
-It is along with St James', Millbrook situated in the Diocese of Chester.
+On the Cheshire side, the parish church of Holy Trinity and Christ Church, Diocese of Chester, is on Trinity Street in the town centre, beside the former market hall.
+The foundation stone of the parish church of St Paul's, Staley, was laid by Stapleton Stapleton-Cotton, 1st Viscount Combermere on 2 February 1838.
+It is in the Diocese of Chester, as is St James', Millbrook.